prochazkaml/Coachium/README.md

 ## How can I try it out?

-If you are interested in trying this software out, visit our [central instance](https://coachium.prochazka.ml/).
+If you are interested in trying this software out, visit our [central instance](https://coachium.prochazka.ml/) (uses the [pre-cached variant](https://github.com/prochazkaml/CoachiumCached)).
 Beware that the default language of this instance is Czech, however, you can change that by clicking on the button in the top right corner.

 If you do not own a compatible device for connecting, you can still experience some parts of Coachium by downloading and opening the [example file](https://github.com/prochazkaml/Coachium/blob/master/test.coachium) (in JSON format).